Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Pagination.md

     Tizen.NUI.Components.StyleManager.Instance.RegisterStyle("CustomPagination", null, typeof(YourNameSpace.CustomPaginationStyle));
     ```

-3. Use your custom style to create a Pagination instance (regardless of the previous example):
+3. Use your custom style to create a new Pagination instance:

     ```cs
     var _pagination = new Pagination("CustomPagination");